Louise du Pierry

 Louise du Pierry or Dupiery, née Elisabeth Louise Felicité Pourra de la Madeleine (30 July 1746 – 27 February 1807), was a French astronomer and professor.

 Life

 She was born in La Ferté-Bernard, in the French province of Maine, on 1 August 1746.

-Louise du Pierry was a student, and also the mistress, of Jerome de Lalande in 1779.
+Louise du Pierry was a student, and also the mistress, of Jérôme de Lalande in 1779.
 She studied both natural history and astronomy.